Anna Katharina Flaunts Spectacular Figure In Skimpy Bikini While Posing With A Surfboard

 “Look at that ab vein.
 The gains are loyal,” replied another admirer.

-“You are one beautiful doll Anna.You are beautiful as the most beautiful rose,” a third user chimed in.
+“You are one beautiful doll Anna.You are beautiful as the most beautiful rose,” a third person chimed in.

 “Well you did a nice job matching.
 [Smiley emoji] Suit looks great on you too,” added a fourth fan.

 Anna isn’t one to hide her figure from her followers.
-As reported by The Inquisitr, she recently posted another update in which she wore a classic Fendi swimsuit which was in the designer’s traditional brown-and-black color pattern.
+As reported by The Inquisitr, she recently posted another update in which she wore a classic brown-and-clack Fendi swimsuit.
 The bottoms sat low and featured ties that came to her waist.
 Holding her hair back in a high ponytail, Anna looked away from the camera in the picture.
 She struck a powerful pose, reaching over her head and stretching out her abs.